 Today, Waves is one of the top plugin manufacturers in the industry.
 From analogue hardware emulations to one-of-a-kind processors, audio professionals and enthusiasts use hundreds of Waves plugins to shape their mixes.
 The following are some of the best and most practical effects that any engineer should include in their plugin cache.

 UREI’s original 1176LN compressor/limiter is one of the most used and desired pieces of hardware ever produced.
 Waves offers two revisions inspired by the mid-1960s compressor, including both a “Blacky” and a “Bluey.”
-With attack settings as fast as 50 microseconds and the famed “all buttons in” mode, the CLA-76 is an excellent choice for in-the-box mixing.
+With attack settings as fast as 50 microseconds and the famed “all buttons in” mode, the Waves CLA-76 is an excellent choice for in-the-box mixing.
 There’s also an included 50 or 60 Hz analogue hum for some added flavor, if desired!

 Waves has worked very closely with API to faithfully reproduce each plugin’s hardware counterpart.
 The API 2500 dynamics processor is no exception, letting users carefully craft the punch and tone of their mixes with accuracy.
 The dual channel 2500 can be run as two mono channels with a single compressor setting.
 Overall, the API’s parameters are extremely musical, making it a go-to for engineers.